danielpclark/multiples/README.md

 ## Benchmark

-If you reuse the Enumerator (rather than re-initialzing it) you will gain a performance advantage of about 300%.
+If you reuse the Enumerator (rather than re-initialzing it) you will gain a performance advantage of about 100% (2x original).
 If you create a new Enumerator each time you use it your performance will be 30% worse than if you had not used this gem.
 See the benchmark file in test/benches for an example and run `rake bench` to see the results for yourself.